LukasKri/LukasKri/README.md

 ### Hi there 👋

-I'm a passionate self-learned front end developer with love for science and new technologies.
+I'm a passionate self-learned full stack developer with love for science and new technologies.
 I am creative, adaptive,\
 enthusiastic and attentive to details.
 Eager to learn something new every day and persistent to raise the quality on\
 everything I get to put my hands on.